hjd1964/OnStepX/docs/STARTUP_AUTHORITY_NOTES.md

 Date/time readiness is separate from both of the above.

+Limit enforcement is related but separate too:
+- startup authority answers whether the coordinate basis is trusted
+- date/time readiness answers whether sky-referenced operation is ready
+- limit enforcement can become active as soon as both are available

 ## What currently establishes trust

 Trust can currently come from either immediate startup authority sources or